 This post is the answer to your question with all the information you need to reach the colored Cinque Terre from Florence and vice versa.

 How far is Cinque Terre from Florence?

 Cinque Terre, literally the Five Lands, is not in Tuscany.
 Florence is the main town and regional capital of Tuscany.
 Instead, Cinque Terre is the name given to five small fisherman villages of Liguria, another region of Italy that borders Tuscany to the northwest.

 Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso are the Cinque Terre.

-Florence and the Cinque Terre are not so close as many of the tourists think.
+Florence and the Cinque Terre are not as close as many tourists may think.
 The distance between them is about 180 km, 112 miles.
 So, more than two hours, both by car and train.